Cosmos-Logic-Institute-CLI/Infinite-Engine/README.md

 ---

 ## A "Dynamic Gravity Well" Defined by High-Order Rotation
-Before grasping its essence, set aside the narratives of nuclear fusion; treat it as a multi-modal propulsion architecture that integrates the functions of an aero-engine, a chemical rocket, a plasma thruster, and a nuclear fission pulse engine.
+Before grasping its essence, set aside conceptual narratives such as "nuclear fusion" or "self-evolution."
+Discard idealized design goals and treat it as an energy closed-loop architecture realized through physical constants: a multi-modal propulsion platform that integrates the functions of an aero-engine, a chemical rocket, a plasma thruster, and a nuclear fission pulse engine.

 ### 1. Architectural Specification (Classic Structure)